NYULibraries/docker_utils/README.md

 Alpine image with kubectl and aws cli installed

-## Nginx

-Alpine nginx image running as non-root and defaulting to 8080.

 ## Wget

 Just an alpine image with wget, inspired by [appropriate/curl](https://github.com/appropriate/docker-curl).

+## Stress

+Fedora image with stress and some system utilities installed for stress testing and monitoring resource usage in clusters